 Certificates of Free Sale are required for imported products.
 A certificate of free sale, ideally, is a certificate from an official public health agency that states that the product to be imported meets all health and sanitary requirements of that agency and it is freely sold and consumed in the country of origin.
 The certificate can include more than one product and is valid for one year.
 The certificate must be in Spanish or be accompanied by a copy of an official translation that can be provided by the importer.
 FAS negotiated with the Ministry of Health the acceptance of the Food Safety Inspection Service (FSIS) 9060-5 certificate for meat and meat products in lieu of the Certificate of Free Sale (CFS).
-Also, both MAG and MINSAL accept FDA's new exportability certificate in lieu of the CFS.
+Also, both MAG and MINSAL accept FDA's new "Certificate to a Foreign Government" in lieu of the CFS.
+The FDA certificates are valid for two years from date of issuance.
+To apply for FDA export certificates, please visit Online Applications for Export Certificates for Food.

-Food groups such as baby food, diet foods, and health foods undergo the same required regulations as other products.
+Food groups such as baby food, diet foods, and health foods are subject to the same regulations as other products.
 In the case of meat, sanitary regulations are required.
 These regulations are enforced by DGG through the Law for Sanitary Inspection of Meat (Executive Decree # 39, 07/13/71).
 Meat and meat products can be imported from any country whose meat inspection system is equivalent to El Salvador's system.
 Under CAFTA-DR, El Salvador recognized the U.S. meat inspection system, including poultry, as equivalent.
-Shell eggs are not included in the equivalency recognition and imports require an on-site plant inspection.
-FAS is working with the Ministry of Agriculture to get them to recognize the U.S. egg inspection system as equivalent.
+FAS, in collaboration with the Agricultural Marketing Service (AMS), reached an agreement for U.S. table egg access with the Ministry of Agriculture and they now recognize the U.S. egg inspection system as equivalent and have an import protocol for this product.

 Each shipment that contains meat and meat products from a foreign country must include an official certificate of meat inspection from the country of origin in Spanish.
-In addition, to obtain the import permit, meat-processing plants must be inspected and certified by a DGG inspector and the importer must present a lab analysis for pesticide residue and heavy metals.
-MAG has updated beef import regulations in accordance to the new OIE status for the United States as a negligible risk country for bovine spongiform encephalopathy (BSE).
+In addition, to obtain the import permit, meat-processing plants must be inspected and certified by a DGG Inspector, and the importer must present a lab analysis for pesticide residue and heavy metals.
+MAG has updated beef import regulations in accordance with the new OIE status for the United States as a negligible risk country for bovine spongiform encephalopathy (BSE).
 FAS and APHIS have also negotiated a protocol for pet food that would reflect the U.S. negligible risk status.
 Dairy products also must contain a microbiological lab analysis.
 There are no special packaging or container size requirements in El Salvador.

 MINSAL is enforcing the product registration requirement and does not allow any imported food product into the country without having fulfilled this requirement.
-Meats fresh or frozen do not require a registration.
+Meats (fresh or frozen) do not require a registration.
 The cost for product registration at MINSAL is \$35.
 In addition, microbiological analysis must be conducted for every food product that needs to be registered.
 The cost for this analysis ranges from \$50 to \$100 per product.